-Director, Genome Informatics, Scripps Translational Science Institute
+Director, Genomics, Scripps Translational Science Institute

-Assistant Professor, Integrative Structural & Computational Biology, The Scripps Research Institute
+Associate Professor, Integrative Structural & Computational Biology, The Scripps Research Institute

 The human genome is the biological code that specifies human-beings.
 Dr. Torkamani’s overall vision is to decipher that code in order to understand and predict interventions that restore diseased individuals to a healthy ground state.
-He is the Director of Genome Informatics at STSI and an Assistant Professor at The Scripps Research Institute – professor, scientist, inventor and entrepreneur.
+He is the Director of Genomics and Genome Informatics at the Scripps Translational Science Institute and an Associate Professor at The Scripps Research Institute – professor, scientist, inventor and entrepreneur.